IvyJin0324/CASA0014-CE-Plant-Monitor-Crit---Qian-Jin/README.md

 #### Step7 Visualise Data

-Based on the grafana, I get the beautiful chart showed the Eve's environment information.
+Based on the grafana, I got the beautiful chart shows the Eve's environmental information.

 Now, I can know whether Eve is healthy and take care her better.

 ***
 ## In the Future
 #### Shortage
 1. In this process, I can not understand the function and principle of some coding, and just copy the tutor's script.
-Even stand on the shoulder of giants, I still should understand to use it better.
+Even stand on the shoulder of giants, I still should get understanding to use it better.

 2. The final result is showed on the website.
-But I want to know Eve's condition whenever and wherever I am, so a mobile phone page is more useful because I use my phone all the day.
+But I want to know Eve's condition whenever and wherever, so a mobile phone page is more useful because I use my phone all the day.

 #### Improvement

 1. Read relevant books in the reading week.

-2. Develop a app to show Eve's environmeny information.
+2. Develop an app to show Eve's environmental information.

-3. Design a beautiful house to Eve and her friends.(Use 3dmax to build the model and 3D print technology to make it).
+3. Design a beautiful house for Eve and her friends.(Use 3dmax to build the model and 3D print technology to make it).

 4. Achieve the watering automactically.